aamend/ml-registry/README.md

 }
 ```

-Alternatively, we can pass nexus credentials to our `deploy` function explicitly
+Alternatively, one can pass nexus credentials to their `deploy` function explicitly

 ```scala
 import com.aamend.spark.ml._